Russia-Ukraine War: What to know on Day 9 of Russian assault

-Russian forces have taken over the strategic port city of Kherson and shelled Europe’s largest nuclear power plant, sparking a fire there that was extinguished overnight.
-It comes as Russian forces continue to press ahead with their invasion and campaign to “demilitarize” Ukraine.
+Russia’s war on Ukraine is now in its ninth day.
+Russian forces have shelled Europe’s largest nuclear power plant, sparking a fire there that was extinguished overnight.
+The U.N. nuclear watchdog says there was no sign Friday of radiation leaks.

-In Belarus, Ukrainian and Russian delegates met and agreed to provide safe corridors to evacuate citizens and deliver humanitarian aid.
-People across Ukraine have taken up arms, sought shelter or fled to neighboring countries.
+They Russians have also taken over the strategic port city of Kherson and Russian President Vladimir Putin has said the campaign will press on to “demilitarize” Ukraine even as the day before, Ukrainian and Russian delegates met in neighboring Belarus and agreed to provide safe corridors to evacuate citizens and deliver humanitarian aid.

+People across Ukraine have taken up arms and sought shelter.
+More than 1 million have fled to neighboring countries.

 Associated Press journalists around Ukraine and beyond are documenting the military activity.
-Here’s a look at the events unfolding Friday as the war is in its ninth day.
+Here’s a look at the events unfolding Friday:

 DIRECTLY WITNESSED OR CONFIRMED BY AP:

-Russians captured the southern city of Kherson, a vital Black Sea port of 280,000.
-Ukrainian officials confirmed the takeover of the government headquarters there, making it the first major city to fall since the invasion began.

-Russian armored vehicles were seen in the otherwise empty streets of Kherson, in videos shared with The Associated Press by a resident.
+Russian forces have captured the southern city of Kherson, a vital Black Sea port of 280,000 —the first major city to fall since the invasion began.
+Russian armored vehicles were seen in the otherwise empty streets of Kherson, in videos shared with the AP by a resident.

+Frequent shelling could be heard Friday from the center of the capital, Kyiv.

 Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city’s electricity, heat and water systems, as well as most phone service.
 Food deliveries to the city were also cut.